-- Include information on debt. - Include a glossary to explain technical terms.
+- Include information on debt. - Language still too technical.

-Figure 1 also shows that, in general, all CBs include some of the contents of each of the six components analysed; however, only 44 per cent of the documents reviewed include more than half of the 27 content items included in the review.
-This means that although the CBs include information that is useful, there is a lot more information that African governments can include to make budget information more accessible (e.g. the budget process, legal framework, and budget institutions and agents).
+Figure 1 also shows that, in general, all CBs include some of the contents of each of the six aspects analysed; however, only 44 per cent of the documents reviewed include more than half of the 27 content items included in the review.
+This means that although the CBs cover some of the information that they should contain, according to international standards, there is a lot more information that African governments can include in CBs to make budget information more accessible (e.g. the budget process, its legal framework and its actors).
 Information on debt and allocations to subnational governments is rarely found in the CBs.